 Chief Privacy Officer Roundtable, Faculty Member and Moderator, Toronto, Canada (June 2012)

 EDI’s Annual Meeting: Chairperson and Speaker, Ethics and E-Discovery (Santa Monica, California, October 2013)

 Georgetown Law: Advance e-Discovery Institute: Moderator for Panel on Recent Changes to the Federal Rules of Civil Procedure (November 2015)

 Georgetown Law: Advance e-Discovery Institute: Speaker and Panel Member with Magistrate Judge Craig Shaffer and Judge Joy Conti on taxable costs under the Federal Rules of Civil Procedure (November 2016)

-Mr. Cowper is admitted to the New Jersey and Texas State Bars.
-He is admitted before the United States District Court for the District of New Jersey, the Eastern and Western Districts of Texas, the Eastern and Southern Districts of New York, the United States Court of Appeals for the 9th Circuit, and the United States Supreme Court.
+Mr. Cowper is admitted in California, New Jersey, Texas, and Washington D.C.
+He is admitted before the United States District Court for the Central District of California, the Northern District of California, the Southern District of California, the Eastern District of California, the District of New Jersey, the Eastern and Western Districts of Texas, the Eastern and Southern Districts of New York, the D.C.
+Court of Appeals, the United States Court of Appeals for the 9th Circuit, and the United States Supreme Court.